ilastik/ilastik-conda-recipes/README.md

   If any options are used, they must be passed in this order:

+    - `--skip-tar`: (Linux only) Create the `ilastik-release` environment, but don't zip it into a tarball.
     - `--zip`: (Mac only) After creating the `.app` bundle, compress it into a `.zip` file.
     - `--git-latest`: Use the latest `master` branch of `ilastik`, `lazyflow`, and `volumina` instead of the most recent tag.
 (Don't use for official releases.)
     - `--no-tracking`: Omit tracking-specific dependencies